aws/karpenter-provider-aws/designs/carbon-aware.md

 #### Considerations
 1. 👍 Change is constrained to the pricing domain, so most of Karpenter's logic remains unaffected.
-1. 👍👍 Makes it possible to combine pricing and emission factors for a balanced solution that might have a good appeal to standard users.
-This could make the feature appealing for general availability using a carbon price recommended by a trusted organization like the United Nations.
+1. 👍👍 A simulated carbon tax could be appealing for *Beta* or *General Availability*[^3] as it combines the real price with the carbon price.
 1. 👎 Adds complexity to the *price* concept.
 Price is not *just* price, but rather becomes an optimization function.
 1. 👎 Depending on implementation, the `karpenter_cloudprovider_instance_type_price_estimate` metric *may* represent more than just price when Carbon Aware is enabled.